 We found a discrepancy about her age in some court record information.
 Apparently Margaret’s father filed legal documents to disown his adopted son.
 David Sr. wrote, “… a baby girl was born to my youngest daughter, Margaret Keith.
 As a timid, unsophisticated girl of 16 years, she fell victim to my adopted son’s illicit love.
 Until he reached manhood, David proved a loyal son – he then committed a dishonorable deed, from which my heart has known no forgiveness.”
 David Sr. cut David Jr. out of his will, and his heart, forever.

 So was Margaret 16 or 9 when she gave birth?
 Lies were being told, no doubt, including a whopper of a fib to Margaret, the young mother.
-They said her the baby had died, when in fact it was whisked off to a secret adoption.
+They told her the baby had died, when in fact it was whisked off to a secret adoption.

 This baby and how it came to be born, was no doubt the heartbreaking secret Margaret lived with for the rest of her life, a secret that made her feel like a black sheep.
 No wonder she went crazy.